• All Recipes

 Flour Coating

-• 1/2 cup all purpose flour sifted
+• ½ cup masa harina, sifted you can also use all purpose flour

 Garnish Options